Residential Proxy

 A residential proxy routes traffic through an IP address assigned by an ISP to a real household, making the traffic appear to come from a genuine home internet connection.

-What Is a Residential Proxy?
+What is a Residential Proxy?

 A residential proxy forwards internet requests through an IP address that belongs to a real Internet Service Provider (ISP) and is assigned to a physical household.
 This stands in contrast to datacenter proxies, which use IPs from cloud hosting or colocation facilities.
 Because residential IPs appear on the same networks as ordinary consumers, traffic routed through them is significantly harder to distinguish from genuine user activity.